technocrat/census/desert.md

 @@marginnote Sources: [Colorado](https://ustr.gov/map/state-benefits/co), [Utah](https://ustr.gov/map/state-benefits/ut), [Montana](https://ustr.gov/map/state-benefits/mt), [Idado](https://ustr.gov/map/state-benefits/id), [Wyoming](https://ustr.gov/map/state-benefits/wy)@@

-The states of Desert export \$37.3 billion in goods.
+The states of Deseret export \$37.3 billion in goods.

 ### Manufacturing

 In 2024, Utah goods exports were \$18.2 billion.
 The state's largest manufacturing export category is primary metal manufacturing, followed by computer and electronic products, chemicals, miscellaneous manufactured commodities and transportation equipment.

 In 2024, Colorado goods exports were \$10.5 billion.
 The state's largest manufacturing export category is food & kindred products, followed by computer and electronic products, machinery, chemicals and transportation equipment.

 In 2024, Idaho exported \$4.2 billion of goods to the world.
 The state's largest manufacturing export category is food and kindred products, followed by computer and electronic products, chemicals, machinery and primary metal manufacturing.